PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: The Proposed Method

 \textbf{Multimodal Object Segmentation Stage}.
-Given a manipulation instruction such as ``\textit{Put the Eggplant in Yellow Basket}", we employ a LLM to reason over the instruction and extract the textual description of the target object to be manipulated, \emph{e.g.}, ``\textit{Eggplant}".
+Given a manipulation instruction such as ``\textit{Put the Eggplant in Yellow Basket}", we employ Llama 2–7B to reason over the instruction and extract the textual description of the target object to be manipulated, \emph{e.g.}, ``\textit{Eggplant}".
 For the $\eta$-th episode, we then provide the target object text along with the region proposal $\{\mathbf{R}_\eta \}$ into an open-vocabulary object detector Grounding DINO (\cite{liu2024grounding}) and SAM (\cite{kirillov2023segment}).
 These models detect all relevant object instances, generate their mask annotations, and associate them with the corresponding language expressions from the target object text.
 We then filter the predictions based on their confidence scores, retaining only the mask annotations within the bounding box that has the highest box-confidence.
 Sequentially, we derive visual prompts from the object masks by randomly sampling points within the mask, generating random lines inside the object region, and extracting external bounding boxes through mask contour detection.

 Finally, we apply the proposed two-stage automated annotation pipeline to the publicly available Fractal dataset (\cite{brohan2022rt}) and Bridge v2 dataset (\cite{walke2023bridgedata}).
-From over 280K transitions, we filter out approximately 19.2\% failed samples caused by incorrect region proposals or object detections.
+We first automatically discard samples with failed mask generation (\emph{e.g.}, empty or invalid masks) using a simple script, and then the authors rapidly inspect the remaining samples to remove those with clearly incorrect masks.
+In total, this process filters out approximately 19.2\% of the generated samples.
 The resulting dataset, Pixel-160K, contains 160K robot manipulation episodes and 6.5M image–text–action triplets with visual prompts and mask annotations.